hendrtd/engr-1110/docs/modules/m07/hands-on/trello-solo.md

 1. Click on the plus symbol (+) at the top of the screen to create a new board.
    Name the new board "zyBook Chapter 9 Labs".

 1. Create three lists: Backlog, In Progress, and Done.

-Add a card for each Chapter 9 lab in the assignment to the Backlog list.
+1. Add a card for each Chapter 9 lab in the assignment to the Backlog list.
+    - 9.8 LAB: Guess the random number
+    - 9.9 LAB: Quadratic formula
+    - 9.12 LAB: Radioactive decay

 1. Add due dates, checklists, and other features to the card for each lab to help plan and schedule your work.